 Transitional Living Program Fact Sheet

-The intent of the FYSB-funded Transitional Living Program is to provide a safety net and strong emotional support system for young people to transition into self-sufficiency.
+The intent of the FYSB-funded Transitional Living Program is to provide a temporary safety net and strong emotional support system for young people to transition into self-sufficiency.

 - Group homes

 - Supervised apartments

 - Transition plan from supervised participation to independent living or another appropriate living arrangement

 - Money management, budgeting, consumer education, use of credit